Knowledge Hub

 Summary

-If you are PRA-regulated, your business will need to understand and keep up-to-date with PRA capital adequacy, risk management and reporting requirements because contravening these may lead to serious consequences for you and your business.
+If your business is PRA-regulated, keeping up to date with PRA capital adequacy, risk management and reporting requirements is essential.
+Non-compliance may have serious consequences for you and your business.

-Our financial services solicitors can help guide you at all stages of your PRA regulatory journey through authorisation, ongoing compliance and regulatory interactions.
-Harper James provides expert, tailored advice on how to best navigate the UK prudential regulatory landscape.
+Our financial services solicitors can help guide you at all stages of your PRA regulatory journey from initial authorisation to ongoing compliance and regulatory interactions.

 About our expert